100 Sights in Krakow, Poland (with Map and Images)

 The Ludowy Theatre in Kraków, located at Osiedle Teatralne housing development in district Nowa Huta, opened on 3 December 1955.
 At that time in the Polish People's Republic, the official policy of socialist realism in art and social life came to an end and de-Stalinization was taking place, heading for its culmination in the events of Polish October.
 The Ludowy quickly became known as the city's prime avant-garde stage thanks to collaboration of eminent artists, including the theatre theoretician and painter Józef Szajna, Tadeusz Kantor, Lidia Zamkow, Krystyna Zachwatowicz, and others.

 St. Joseph's Chapel – part of the church and monastery complex called Józefów, erected in the years 1889–1893 according to the designs of Karol Zaremba from the foundation of Aleksander Lubomirski.
-A double sanctuary: Divine Mercy and St. Faustina Kowalska.
+Sanctuary of St. Faustina Kowalska.
 Currently, it is part of the Łagiewniki sanctuary complex.

 Wikipedia: Kaplica św.
 Józefa w Krakowie (ul.
-Siostry Faustyny) (PL), Website
+Siostry Faustyny) (PL), Heritage Website

-The Church of St. Anthony of Padua and Our Lady of the Rosary is a Roman Catholic parish church located in Kraków at 18 Pod Strzechą Street, in Bronowice Małe.
+The Church of St. Anthony of Padua and Our Lady of the Rosary is a Roman Catholic parish church located in Kraków, in Bronowice District VI at 18 Pod Strzechą Street, in Bronowice Małe.
 The designer of the church is the architect Antoni Mazur.

 Wikipedia: Kościół św.
 Antoniego Padewskiego w Krakowie (PL), Website

-The Church of the Resurrection of the Lord – a Roman Catholic church located in Kraków at 10 Łobzowska Street, on the Sand River, near the place where the previously demolished church of St. Peter the Little existed.
+The Church of the Resurrection of the Lord – a historic Roman Catholic church located in Kraków, in the First District of the Old Town at 10 Łobzowska Street, on the Sand River, near the place where the previously demolished church of St. Peter the Little existed.

 Wikipedia: Kościół Zmartwychwstania Pańskiego w Krakowie (ul. Łobzowska) (PL)

-The Church of the Immaculate Heart of the Blessed Virgin Mary is a Roman Catholic parish church and conventual church of the Felician Sisters located in Kraków, in District I at 6 Smoleńsk Street, in Nowy Świat.
+The Church of the Immaculate Heart of the Blessed Virgin Mary is a historic Roman Catholic parish church and conventual church of the Felician Sisters located in Krakow, in the Old Town district I at 6 Smoleńsk Street, in Nowy Świat.

 Wikipedia: Kościół Niepokalanego Serca Najświętszej Maryi Panny w Krakowie (ul.
 Smoleńsk) (PL)